zurb/foundation-migrate/README.md

 foundation-migrate: Migrate to Foundation 5.0+
 ==================

-This plugin will patch Foundation 4 JavaScript initialization code with Foundation 5 syntax and will log a warning that explains the new approach.
+This plugin will patch Foundation 4 JavaScript initialization code with Foundation 5 syntax and will log a warning that explains the error in your code.
 Use this plugin to migrate your Foundation 4 JavaScript to Foundation 5 JavaScript.

 ## How to Use